bryceosterhaus/metaljs.com/src/pages/docs/guides/isomorphic.md

 ```

 Rendering a component this way requires DOM manipulation, and the existence of
 various global variables/utilities that are provided by web browsers.
-This
+Therefore
-means there is no way to render the HTML of this component in a Node.js
+there is no way to render the HTML of this component in a Node.js
-environment without the help of libraries such as `JSDom` that emulate client
+environment without the help of libraries, such as `JSDom`, that emulate client
 functionality.

 However, thanks to the `Component.renderToString` method, out of the box server
-side rendering of Metal components is possible in Node.js environments.
+side rendering of Metal components is possible in Node.js environments:

 ```javascript
 const Component = require('metal-component').Component;